software-students-fall2024/software-engineering-fall-2024-5-final-final-project/README.md

 ## Description

 Our Personal Finance Tracker is a web application meant to assist users in managing their finances.
 It's built with Python and Flask, offering features such as (insert features here).
 The application utilizes a MongoDB database to securely store user data and transaction histories.
 It's also containerized using Docker, making sure there's consistent deployment across differing environments.
-We also have unit tests included to maintain code quality and reliability.
+We also have unit tests included to maintain code quality.

 ## Team members